Health Sciences Student

 - Students must present a valid CPR certification through the American Heart Association (Health Care Provider) and maintain their certification to the end of their respective program.

-ADN students, who take the admission test in February, must turn in all application materials by February 15.
-Students who take the admissions test in May must turn in the materials by May 15.
+Fall ADN students, who take the admission test in February, must turn in all application materials by February 15.
+Students who take the admissions test in May must turn in all materials by May 15.

-Medical Assisting students must turn in all materials by February 15 for early admission, and by May 31 for final admission.
+Fall Medical Assisting students must turn in all materials by February 15 for early admission, and by June 30 for final admission.

 The Test of Essential Academic Skills (TEAS) is used in the Nursing program's admissions to measure comprehension and skills in Math, Reading, Science and English.
-Surry Community College requires version V of the TEAS to be completed.
-The Health Occupations Basic Entrance Test (HOBET) is used in the Physical Therapy Assistant program's admissions to measure comprehension and skills in Math, Reading, Science and English.
-Surry Community College requires version V of the HOBET to be completed.
-There are no prerequisites to take the TEAS/HOBET, however, students are only eligible to take the test once every 3 months.
+Surry Community College requires ATI TEAS to be completed.
+The ATI TEAS for Allied Health is used in the Physical Therapy Assistant program's admissions to measure comprehension and skills in Math, Reading, Science and English.
+Surry Community College requires ATI TEAS for Allied Health to be completed.
+Students are only eligible to take the test once every 3 months.
 Taking earlier versions of the test and at different locations will be counted in the frequency of testing, but no other versions or scores will be accepted.
-TEAS/HOBET scores will remain valid for one year.
+TEAS scores will remain valid for one year.

 Surry requires students to take a different version of the test every 3 months; therefore, students are encouraged that all testing be completed at Surry.
-Students can take the test at any location and have the official transcripts from Assessment Technologies Inc. (ATI) be sent to Surry, Attn: Yvonne Johnson, Associate Dean of Health.
+Students can take the test at any location and have the official transcripts from Assessment Technologies Inc. (ATI) be sent to Surry, Attn: Associate Dean of Health Sciences.

-This test is offered by the college in February and May for ADN and PTA candidates, and June and September for PNE and LPN-ADN candidates.
+This test is offered by the college in February and May for fall ADN and PTA candidates, June and September for spring PNE and LPN-ADN candidates, and December and March for summer LPN-ADN candidates.
 Students who wish to take the test should contact the Health Sciences Administrative Assistant in H-314.
-Students must pre-register in-person for the TEAS or the HOBET.
-Cost of the TEAS test is $40.00 and $35.00 for the HOBET test and is due at the time of registration.
-Study guides and online practice tests may be purchased online in order for students to prepare for the TEAS/HOBET.
+Students must pre-register in-person for the TEAS.
+Cost of the ATI TEAS test is $55.00 and cost of the ATI TEAS for Allied Health test is $55.00.
+Fee for the TEAS test is due at the time of registration.
+Study guides and online practice tests may be purchased at ATI Testing and the study guides will be titled Study Guide for TEAS VI.

 Admission into the Health Science programs is contingent upon completion of the following items by the dates requested in the Nursing, PTA, or Medical Assisting Applicant Information Session.

-- Completed medical form with test results and the most recent dates of immunizations/proof of immunity, including a positive Hepatitis B titer, or a signed waiver; positive varicella (Chicken Pox) titer or recent immunization (history of having chicken pox is not acceptable proof of immunity); positive MMR titer or proof of 2 MMR vaccines; and either a Td booster within the last five years, or a T-DAP vaccine; and 2-step TB screening.
-The medical form must be completed and submitted to the nursing department by the deadlines specified at the informational session required for students offered admission.
-Arrangements must be made by the student to have influenza vaccines each fall when they become available as these are highly recommended (or in some instances mandatory) by the clinical facilities.
+- Completed medical form with test results and the most recent dates of immunizations/proof of immunity, including a positive Hepatitis B titer, or a signed waiver; positive varicella (Chicken Pox) titer or proof of 2 varicella vaccines (history of having chicken pox is not acceptable proof of immunity); positive MMR titer or proof of 2 MMR vaccines; a T-DAP vaccine within the last 5 years; and 2-step TB screening within the last 12 months.
+If TB screening is positive a chest x-ray within the last 2 years confirming absence of active TB must be presented.
+If a chest x-ray is required, annual screening questionnaire must be completed thereafter.
+Medical forms must be completed and submitted to the vendor contracted by the nursing department by the deadlines specified.
+Arrangements must be made by the student to have influenza vaccines each fall when they become available as these are highly recommended (or in most instances mandatory) by the clinical facilities.

 - Evidence of appropriate health and/or accident insurance (or can be purchased through school).
 Not required for Medical Assisting students.